Acrimoris/Simple_SAKO_Compiler/README.md

 ========

 ## What is this
-This SAKO compiler for C is very simple and basic.
+This is a very simple and basic SAKO to C compiler using GCC to compile C file.
 You can consider it as having a basic understanding of SAKO at the A1 proficiency level.
 It's slow, but it's Python so what would you expect?
+GCC needed for compilation to a binary file.

 ## Supported features
 - Basic mathematical operations and variable assigning